 February 13, 2013 (KHARTOUM) - Sudanese opposition parties have rejected a complaint lodged by the National Intelligence and Security Services (NISS) calling for a ban on their activities after the signing of a political deal with the rebel alliance Sudanese Revolutionary Front (SRF) in Kampala last January.

-- Supporters from Sudan’s main opposition parties sign documents requesting for democratic alternatives to the one-party rule at the Democratic Unionist Party headquarters in Omdurman, 4 July 2012 (REUTERS)
+- Sudan’s main opposition parties sign documents requesting for democratic alternatives to the one-party rule at the Democratic Unionist Party headquarters in Omdurman, 4 July 2012 (REUTERS)

 Last week, the Political Parties Affairs Council (PPAC) asked three opposition parties, including Umma National Party (UNP), Popular Congress Party (PCP) and the Sudanese Communist Party (SCP) to explain their positions over the complaint before making a decision.